msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 #### Core concepts

+Use the following guidelines to focus on the foundational elements of the course and enhance participant understanding of core AI-102 concepts:

 - Use [Microsoft Learn modules for AI-102](https://learn.microsoft.com/en-us/training/courses/ai-102t00) as a base curriculum.
 - Emphasize hands-on demos for each Azure Cognitive Service.
 - Utilize Azure AI documentation for deep dives into specific services.

 #### Lab guidance

+Follow these recommendations to guide participants effectively through lab sessions:

 - Follow Microsoft Official Courseware (MOC) for AI-102, if available.
 - Implement pair programming for complex labs.
 - If using a lab environment, walk participants through the process of signing in, setting up, and navigating the lab environment, at least for the first lab session.

 #### Best practices

+Apply these best practices to deliver engaging, efficient, and effective training sessions:

 - Begin with topic overviews and objectives.
 - Demonstrations should be clear and rehearsed.
 You must be thoroughly familiar with the demonstrations and be able to perform them without relying on written instructions during the demo.